 The PTO supports many programs that enrich the student experience at Mason-Rice.
-Included in the enrichment pillar are Creative Arts and Sciences, Understanding Our Differences, the 5th Grade Committee, and several events/activities with an academic focus: the Science Fair, STEAM week, Musical Mornings, A+ Magazine, and the World Culture Festival.
+Included in the enrichment pillar are Creative Arts and Sciences, Understanding Our Differences, the 5th Grade Committee, and several events/activities with an academic focus: the Science Fair, STEAM week, Musical Mornings, A+ Magazine, the World Culture Festival, and the Book Fair.

 Creative Arts & Sciences

 Creative Arts and Sciences (CAS) is a city-wide program that brings high-quality, curriculum-related enrichment programs to Newton elementary and middle schools.
 CAS programs are completely funded by the PTO of each individual school.
 At Mason-Rice, CAS typically constitutes the largest line item in the PTO budget.
 We fund roughly 20 programs per year for grades K–5, including an annual all-school Concert Series.
 Past CAS presentations have covered a variety of subject areas, such as Fine Art, Dance, English Language Arts, History and Social Sciences, Multicultural Studies, Music, Life and Physical Sciences, and Theater.
 Click here to learn more.

 Understanding Our Differences (UOD)